waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 Replace this text with a description of how the data will be processed to achieve the desired output(s) - any processes / formulae?
 - When a user registers an account in the system, their name, username and password are sent to the server where the password is hashed and stored to protect user privacy

-- When logging in the system checks the inputed username and password with the ones in the database, if it matches with a registered user it creates a session for the user, allowing personalised data to load
+- When logging in the system checks the input username and password with the ones in the database, if it matches with a registered user it creates a session for the user, allowing personalised data to load

 - When a user adds a workout the system links their user id and the exercise's id to the workouts table and ensures all of the correct data will be input

 - When deleting a workout the system will compare the users id to the user id of the workout being deleted, to ensure that it is being deleted by the owner

-- When a user adds a new exercise the system will store all of the info of the exercise like name and descreiption, while linking the users id to the table.
+- When a user adds a new exercise the system will store all of the info of the exercise like name and description, while linking the users id to the table.

 - The exercises will be sorted into 3 categories favourites, owned and others, depending on their state

-- When a user clicks the favuoite button the system will check if the exercise is already favouited then will either favourite or unfavourite depending if it is or isnt favourited
+- When a user clicks the favourite button the system will check if the exercise is already favouited then will either favourite or unfavourite depending if it is or isnt favourited

 ---